MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/description-dnslint-utility.md

 For example: `dnslint /d microsoft.com /v /test_tcp`

 The `/c` (connectivity test) switch requests that DNSLint test well-known e-mail ports on all of the e-mail servers it finds while inspecting DNS servers for the specified domain name.
-The Simple Mail Transfer Protocol (SMTP), Post Office Protocol (POP version 3), and Internet Message Access Protocol (IMAP version 4) are supported.
+The SMTP, Post Office Protocol (POP version 3), and Internet Message Access Protocol (IMAP version 4) are supported.
 By default, when the /c switch is specified, DNSLint tries to connect to all three ports on each e-mail server that it finds.
 That is, TCP port 25 for SMTP, TCP port 110 for POP, and TCP port 143 for IMAP.

 DNSLint reports the state that each port is in: "Listening", "Not Listening", or "No Response."
-If DNSLint finds that a port is Listening, it also returns the response from the port if any is returned.
-For example, if an SMTP port is listening, it typically returns a response that is consistent with the SMTP protocol specification, such as the following:
+If DNSLint finds that a port is Listening, it also returns the response from the port.
+For example, if an SMTP port is listening, it typically returns a response that's consistent with the SMTP protocol specification, such as the following example:

 220 `mailsrv.reskit.com` Microsoft ESMTP MAIL Service, Version: 5.0.2195.3705 ready at Mon, 13 May 2002 17:08:36 -0700

-When a port is reported as "Not Listening", this indicates that the e-mail server being queried has responded with a TCP packet with the Reset flag set.
-This indicates that there's no service or program listening on the port.
+When a port is reported as "Not Listening", it indicates the e-mail server being queried has responded with a TCP packet with the Reset flag set.
+It also indicates there's no service or program listening on the port.

 "No Response" is reported when the target e-mail server doesn't respond to the connection attempt.
-Assuming that the target server is operational and running, this indicates that the port is being filtered on the target server or somewhere between the client that is running DNSLint and target server.
+If the target server is operational and running, it indicates that the port is being filtered on:

+- The target server.
+- Somewhere between the client that's running DNSLint and target server.

 The command `dnslint /y /v /c /d msn.com` generates a report called Dnslint.htm that overwrites a pre-existing report with the same name, without prompting the user.
 Because the `/c` option is specified, an extra section is appended to the bottom of the standard DNSLint report: